slott56/slott56.github.io/Pelican/content/blog/2005/09/2005_09_22-essay_23_jumping_the_technology_ship.rst

 switch from mixed Oracle + DB2 to all DB2, you'll piss off all the developers and support people who like Oracle.
 They'll tell you that it's a mistake to switch away from their favorite product.
 They'll have a lot of reasons to stick with or switch to their favorite product.
 The decision, ultimately, **is** political.
 It can't be looked at as anything but serving a constituency to curry favor.
-Yes, there's
-*some*
-engineering sense to it, but don't think that there is one "correct," rational engineering decision which will win the day.
+Yes, there's *some* engineering sense to it, but don't think that there is one "correct," rational engineering decision which will win the day.
 Engineering is trade-offs; it's just applied politics using math and physics.

-Here's a thought [`bloki <http://rlucente.bloki.com/forum/messages-index.jsp?fid=63455&tid=121766#forum-message1127407549817jbullock>`_ ] that might help frame up the decision in a way that makes it possible to bypass the politics of the situation and move on to something perhaps more fruitful.
+Here's a model that might help frame up the decision in a way that makes it possible to bypass the politics of the situation and move on to something perhaps more fruitful.

-**Timing** .
+**Timing**.
 Or, the cost of doing nothing.
 What will it really cost if we wait until later, and it gets worse (i.e., things start to break for want of compatibility, upgrades, bug-fixes, etc.)

-**Quality** .
+**Quality**.
 How sure are we that we will continue to create products of comparable quality?
 Note that we have a current level of success, and it doesn't really depend on the technology, but rather on process and organization.

-**Productivity** .
+**Productivity**.
 What will the productivity drop be as we switch?
 Will there be an improvement with newer technology?